-Summer Internship Equity Programming
+Available Summer Internship Equity Programming

 The Bronx Defenders offers a range of equity programming and activities for interns from marginalized backgrounds and experiences, including but not limited to the following:

-Racially and Ethnically Marginalized Intern Mentoring Program (REMI)
+Racially and Ethnically Marginalized Intern (REMI) Mentoring Program

-Systemic racism has ensured that Black, Indigenous and people of color remain under-represented as lawyers and advocates in the legal profession, and incredibly over-represented as people targeted by oppressive legal systems.
+Systemic racism has ensured that Black, Indigenous, and people of color remain under-represented as lawyers and advocates in the legal profession, and incredibly over-represented as people targeted by oppressive legal systems.
 As a result, they are more likely to experience direct, in addition to vicarious trauma while advocating in these systems, and less likely to have enough mentorship and leadership who reflect their identities and share their unique experiences.
-The Black, Indigenous, & People of Color Mentoring Program (BIPOC) is designed to help fill this void.
-BIPOC interns are paired with mentors of similar backgrounds and interests who offer professional support and guidance throughout and beyond the internship program.
-In addition to social events and networking mixers, the Black Indigenous & People of Color Mentoring Program features a series of facilitated discussions where interns can unpack the nuances of privilege and oppression as it relates to their own lived experiences, and their advocacy for others in marginalized communities.
+Racially and Ethnically Marginalized Intern (REMI) Mentoring Program is designed to help fill this void.
+REMI interns are paired with mentors of similar backgrounds and interests who offer professional support and guidance throughout and beyond the internship program.
+In addition to social events and networking mixers, the REMI Mentoring Program features a series of facilitated discussions where interns can unpack the nuances of privilege and oppression as it relates to their own lived experiences and their advocacy for others in marginalized communities.

 LGBTQIA+ Mentoring Program

 People who identify as LGBTQIA+ continue to experience discrimination and underrepresentation in the legal profession - a space where cis-heternormativity holds precedent and can serve to marginalize those who do not fit that frame.
 As a result, people who hold these identities are less likely to have enough mentorship and leadership who reflect their identities and share their unique experiences.
 The LGBTQIA+ Program is designed to help fill this void.
 LGBTQIA+ interns are paired with mentors of similar backgrounds and interests who offer professional support and guidance throughout the internship program.
-In addition to social events and networking mixers, the LGBTQIA+ Program features a series of facilitated discussions where interns can unpack the nuances of privilege and oppression as it relates to their own lived experiences, and their advocacy for others in marginalized communities.
+In addition to social events and networking mixers, the LGBTQIA+ Program features a series of facilitated discussions where interns can unpack the nuances of privilege and oppression as it relates to their own lived experiences and their advocacy for others in marginalized communities.